rythmaryan/Overriding-DoPeek-for-CoDel-and-FqCoDel-in-ns-3/README.md

 # Overriding-DoPeek-for-CoDel-and-FqCoDel-in-ns-3
 Codel is a AQM algorithm which works at the dequeue time at the output port of the router.
-Peek() and DoPeek() together helps in getting the next element to be dequeued
+Peek() and DoPeek() together helps in getting the next element to be dequeued.
+And ns3 implementation of DoPeek() causes a actual internal dequeue which can cause problem in Codel algorithm.
+Hence in this project we would be overriding the base class DoPeek() method to fit with Codel, and resolve the issue.